simonsobs/ocs/example/miniobs/README.rst

 **3. Run an acquisition, saving data to data/**

-The data producer and aggregator agents start up in an idle state.
-The run_acq.py script starts the right agent Operations to obtain a 30 second acquisition.
+The aggregator will begin writing files automatically on startup.
+The data producer will not generate and send data to the aggregator until the data production Process is explicitly told to do so.
+The script run_acq.py commands the start of a data production operation, and then stops it 30 seconds later.
+Note that if you interrupt the run_acq.py script, the agent will keep generating data in the background, and it will keep being written to disk.
+If that happens, run "ocsbow stop" to terminate all agents.

 .. code-block:: shell